BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 #### 1. Data collection

 To capture good driving behavior, first I recorded Recorded a training dataset from the first track in the simulator.
 The car more or less always in the center of the road.
 There were no corner cases (car drifting off-road).
-Here is an example image of center lane driving:
+Here are example images of center lane driving:

-![alt text][imageCenterLaneDriving]
+![alt text][imageCenterLaneDriving] ![alt text][imageCenterLaneDriving2]

 I developed data preprocessing and data augmentation strategies in parallel to model-exploration.
 My first try was with the above recorded data and a single convolution layer.
 With this model, the car just rotated anticlockwise all the time, didn't drive along the road at all.

+This behavior can be explained as follows.
 The tracks are circuits, where by default one drives anticlockwise leading to a strong bias towards left-ward (negative) steering angles in the data.
 To correct this imbalance, one could drive the same track in the other direction.
 However, I simply flipped the images from the anticlockwise dataset vertically and negated the corresponding steering angles to generate additional data.
 Here are examples of images that have been flipped:

 ![alt text][imageCenterLaneDriving] ![alt text][imageFlipped]